-Callout extensions promote unique offers to your visitors, like ‘free shipping’ and ’24 hour customer service’:
+Callout extensions promote unique offers to your visitors, like ‘free shipping’ and 24 hour customer service:

 3. Call Extension

 Call extensions mention your contact number with your ad so visitors can call you if they have additional questions about your service.
-Adding a phone number with your ad increases visitors’ trust in your service.
+Adding a phone number to your ad increases visitors’ trust in your service.

 4. Review Extension

-This extension allows you to add quotes or ranking from your previous clients, reviews from renowned companies work best with your ads.
+This extension allows you to add quotes or ranking from your previous clients, and reviews from renowned companies work best with your ads.